akshaybabloo/Go-Notes/README.md

 [Source - functions_15.go](https://github.com/akshaybabloo/Go-Notes/blob/master/src/functions_15.go)

 Go is organised as packages, each of these packages has functions.
-Any function starting with a small letter is private to that package but if it's starting with a capital letter it's public to be used outside the package.
+Any function starting with a small letter is private to that package but if it's starting with a capital letter it's public and be used outside the package.

 Unlike Java, Go has no function overloading in Go that means you'll need to create a different function for each output you want.